-The Authority derives the majority of its funding from the UK Government.
+The Authority derives most of its funding from the UK Government.
 The Authority's relationships with central Government and other local government bodies fall within the scope of usual activities between such organisations.

 South Norfolk Council pays levies to three Internal Drainage Boards (IDB's) in the district; Waveney, Lower Yare and Lothingland IDB, Broads IDB and Norfolk Rivers IDB.
 These levies are determined by the boards of these organisations.
-Although members of the Council represent the Authority on these boards they do not have a controlling influence on their decisions, and the Authority is compelled under statute to pay the levy demanded.
-The total levies paid to the IDB's in 2022/23 amounted to £197.196 (2021/22 £192.000).
+Although members of the Council represent the Authority on these boards, they do not have a controlling influence on their decisions, and the Authority is compelled under statute to pay the levy demanded.
+The total levies paid to the IDB's in 2023/24 amounted to £216,625 (2022/23 £197,196).